Friday, March 15, 2013

 ip2host 1.11 Release

-A new release of ip2host is now available.
+A new release of ip2host is available.
 It's a small maintenance release incorporating changes from the Debian package maintainer.
 The source repository has also been moved to Github.

 http://github.com/mla/ip2host